-The District provides post employment healthcare benefits to retirees and their dependents.
+The District provides post-employment healthcare benefits to retirees and their dependents.
 As of the end of the current fiscal year, there were eighteen retired employees receiving these benefits which are currently financed on a pay-as-you-go basis.
-GAAP does not currently require governments to report a liability in the financial statements in connection with an employer's obligation to provide these benefits.
-Beginning with Fiscal Year 2009, the District will be required by Governmental Accounting Standards Board (GASB) Statement No. 45 to report the actuarially determined liability for the post employment healthcare benefits.
-The District has worked with EFI Actuaries to fulfill this requirement and is in the process of developing a plan for future funding.
+Beginning with Fiscal Year 2009, the District was required by Governmental Accounting Standards Board (GASB) Statement No. 45 to report the actuarially determined liability for the post employment healthcare benefits.
+The District worked with EFI Actuaries to fulfill this requirement.
+The Board decided to fund the full Annually Required Contribution resulting in an expenditure of \$525,011 with the specific trust yet to be determined.